VTwin90/VGAME/TESTING.md

 ## Images:

 **Issue:**
-Images was slowing down loading time.
-Especially on Hero image and on individual game pages.
+Images were slowing down loading time.
+Especially on hero image, and on individual game pages.

 **Resolution:**
-* Resized images, compressed them and for hero image made into webp instead of png.
+* Resized images, compressed them, and hero image were made into webp instead of png.

 ## 404 & 505 Pages: